 In the 2016 GOA Final SEIS/OEIS, the weapon firing noise mitigation zone for marine mammals and sea turtles was based on the associated average ranges to PTS.
 When developing this SEIS/OEIS, the Navy analyzed the potential for increasing mitigation for this stressor.
-The Navy determined that the current mitigation zone is the largest area within which it is practical to implement mitigation for this activity; therefore, it will continue implementing the same mitigation zone size under the Proposed Action.
-The Navy identified an opportunity to develop new weapon firing noise mitigation for seabirds in the TMAA.
-The Navy will implement a weapon firing noise mitigation zone for seabirds consistent with the mitigation zone used for similar activities in the Northwest Training and Testing SEIS/OEIS to enhance protection of the ESA-listed short-albatross under the Proposed Action.
+The Navy determined that the current mitigation zone is the largest area within which it is practical to implement mitigation for this activity;

+therefore, it will continue implementing the same mitigation zone size under the Proposed Action.
+The Navy identified an opportunity to develop new weapon firing noise mitigation for large-bodied seabirds to protect ESA-listed short-tailed albatross.